![]() |

 Please review the emergency orders and advisory announcements below in their entirety before heading out on your next fishing trip.

-• NEW: Emergency Order 2-KS-8-29-24 extends the youth-only king salmon fishery in the Seward Lagoon and outfall stream through July 31st, 2024.
+- Effective July 1, Emergency Order 2-KS-8-27-25 extends the youth only king salmon fishery in Seward Lagoon and the outfall stream through July 31.